IrinaLepekhina/tg_bot/README.md

 This application uses [telegram-bot](https://github.com/telegram-bot-rb/telegram-bot) gem.

 ## Non-command Messages

-Messages that aren't recognized as commands will be routed to an external API - Conversational Assistant.
-This bot integrates with the API, handling actions like registration and login via JWT tokens and managing token storage and retrieval using Redis.
+Messages that aren't recognized as commands will be routed to RabbitMQ.
+The current implementation has removed HTTP header-based authentication, and an alternative for RabbitMQ is not implemented yet.

-The Conversational Order Assistant will help process the information and guide the conversation accordingly.
+Newly Added Components:

+- `WebhookMessageContract` - for validation.
+- `ProcessWebhookMessageJob` in Sidekiq - handles asynchronous job processing.
+- `RabbitmqPublisher` - for publishing messages to RabbitMQ.
+- `RabbitmqConnection`, `RabbitmqChannelPool`, `RabbitmqChannel` - support classes for RabbitMQ integration.

 ## Commands